nshrivastav1512/Study-SQL/SQL Objects/93_EXTENDED_EVENTS.md

 GO
 ```

 *   **Explanation:** Creates a session to capture completed SQL statements and batches specifically for the `HRSystem` database.
 It collects associated actions like the SQL text and database name.
-Data is written to `.xel` files in the specified path.
+Data is written to `.xel` files in the specified path. *Note: The file path `C:\SQLEvents\` must exist and be writable by the SQL Server service account.*

 **Part 2: Deadlock Monitoring Session**